flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 No image tag of screenshots in the [AppStream catalog](/docs/for-app-authors/metainfo-guidelines/#checking-the-generated-output) file has [type](https://www.freedesktop.org/software/appstream/docs/chap-Metadata.html#tag-screenshots) `thumbnail`.
+Thumbnail images are generated automatically by `appstreamcli compose` when the image in the [MetaInfo file](/docs/for-app-authors/metainfo-guidelines/#path-and-filename) meets the required size.

-This can happen when screenshot tags are missing/not properly defined in the [MetaInfo file](/docs/for-app-authors/metainfo-guidelines/#path-and-filename) or if the image file/URL is malformed.
+This can happen when screenshot tags are missing/not properly defined in the [MetaInfo file](/docs/for-app-authors/metainfo-guidelines/#path-and-filename) or if the image file/URL is malformed or is below the required size.

 Please see the [MetaInfo guidelines](/docs/for-app-authors/metainfo-guidelines/#screenshots) on how to define them.